Year 5 Autumn First Half Term 2021 ‘How have ancient traditions survived to modern times?’

 - Mathematics, encourage your child to practise the 4 operations (+, -, ÷, x), learn tables

-Communication with your child’s class teacher can be made through the class email.
-If you wish to make a longer appointment, please telephone the school office and an appointment will be made at a mutually convenient time.
+Communication with your child’s class teacher can be made via the class email address.
+If you wish to make a longer appointment, please telephone the school office and this can be arranged at a mutually convenient time